 How to contribute:

-Submission Procedures: Submit two copies of the research article or teaching brief manuscripts by email to the JPRE Editor, Chuck Lubbers, at: firstname.lastname@example.org.
+Submission Procedures: Submit two copies of the research article or teaching brief manuscripts by email to JPRE Editor Emily Kinsky at firstname.lastname@example.org.
 One copy should contain full author information, including full correspondence information, and the second manuscript should be free of any author identification, including in the properties.
 Submissions in MSWord are preferred.
 Please contact the editor about submissions in other formats.
 Please note that manuscripts submitted for review must not have been published or be under consideration for publication elsewhere.
 All submissions should follow the guidelines of the Publication Manual of the American Psychological Association (APA).

 Manuscripts based on a top paper from the most recent pedagogy research competition of the Public Relations Division of AEJMC can receive expedited review by the editor.
 Authors of these manuscripts should notify the editor at the time of submission.

 Review Procedures: All submissions will be reviewed by the editor.
 If the submission does not fit the mission of the publication or conform to the submission guidelines, the editor may reject a submission without submitting it to reviewers.
 Manuscripts that meet the mission and conform to the submission guidelines are reviewed by members of the JPRE Editorial Review Board and by other reviewers chosen by the editor because of their expertise on the subject.
 Typically, three reviewers assess each research article manuscript, while two reviewers assess the teaching brief manuscripts.
 The blind review process used by JPRE is designed to ensure that neither authors nor reviewers know the identity of the other group.
 The evaluations and recommendations of the reviewers guide the editor’s decision.

 Copyright: All accepted materials become the sole property of the Journal of Public Relations Education.